microsoft/vcpkg-docs/vcpkg/produce/publishing-to-a-git-registry.md

 all at once.
 Lastly, the `--verbose` option makes the command print each operation it executes to standard output, you can suppress the output by removing this option.

-The `x-add-version` requires that all port changes have been committed to the repository's Git registry.
+The `x-add-version` requires that all port changes have been committed to the registry's Git repository.
 Read the [`x-add-version` command] documentation to learn more.

 When all the output looks correct, run: